 - 30% of adjusted monthly income; or

 - 10% of monthly income;

 - Not less than the Minimum Rent of \$50

+- The GHA will waive minimum rent for families with a VASH voucher

 Tenant Rent

 - Tenant rent is calculated by subtracting the utility allowance for participant supplied utilities (if applicable) from the Total Tenant Payment. - Where the owner pays for all utilities and provides the stove and refrigerator, Tenant Rent equals Total Tenant Payment.